briandailey/pycon-job-fair/README.md

 ### PyCon 2012 Remote Hiring Survey

 This data was collected at PyCon 2014 in Montreal, Quebec.
-Companies were asked if they were open to hiring remote developers.
+Companies were asked if they were open to hiring remote developers (outside any of their offices).

 The CSV file included provides the company name, the city the company provided as their headquarters, and their response.